 28. California Thrasher

-Its long tail helps it to forage through dense vegetation as well as aiding its agility when climbing trees or shrubs.
+Its long tail helps it forage through dense vegetation and aids its agility when climbing trees or shrubs.

-It builds an open cup nest out of twigs, stems and leaves which are lined with soft material like feathers or fur near the base of bushes or low tree branches.
+It builds an open cup nest out of twigs, stems, and leaves, lined with soft material like feathers or fur near the base of bushes or low tree branches.

 Kingdom | Animalia |